I-Like-Android/i-like-android.github.io/docs/welcome-page.md

 # Welcome to **📱 I Like Android**

-Welcome to my new website, inspired by `🔒 I Like Android Privacy`, this will be a wiki of sorts for all things related to Android!
+Welcome to my new project, inspired by `🔒 I Like Android Privacy`, this will be a wiki of sorts for all things related to Android!
 Guides, resources, and apps/tools to enhance your android experience!

 ::: tip MESSAGE FROM DEVELOPER